Course organiser and co-lecturer: Economic Sociology: Theories and Enquiries SCIL10077 (semester 2)

 [reviewed in Science and Society, Radical Philosophy, Marx & Philosophy Review of Books and Political Studies Review]

-Coombs, N and Thiemann, M. (2021) Recentering central banks: Theorising state-economy boundaries as central bank effects, working paper.
+Coombs, N and Thiemann, M. (2021) Recentering central banks: theorising state-economy boundaries as central bank effects, under review.

-Coombs, N. (2021) Narrative authority: how central bank storytelling shifts the state-economy boundary, working paper.
+Coombs, N. (2021) Narrative authority: how central bank storytelling transforms the state-economy boundary, under review.

 Coombs, N. (2020) What do stress tests test?
 Experimentation, demonstration and the sociotechnical performance of regulatory science, The British Journal of Sociology, 71(3): 520-536.